reinvantveer/reinvantveer.github.io/_posts/2017-04-24-data-loading-tactics-change.md

 ```

 So now I'm able to have an intelligent CSV parser that really inspects the CSV files for its formatting dialect.

+# Update
+It seems like this is enough to load the csv's, but it isn't enough to get it into MongoDB reliably.
+I'm writing a follow-up [here](https://github.com/reinvantveer/reinvantveer.github.io/commits/master/_posts/2017-05-12-first-encounter-with-real-data.md)